Alexists7/Final-Year-Project/README.md

-## Code: MA3, Title: Lightweight Motion Detector
+## Lightweight Motion Detector for Constrained Devices
-A motion sensor project that detects motion, summarised those frames, and may sound an alarm accordingly.
-This software system will constantly monitors an environment using a Raspi camera and sounds an alarm and records images of the motion taking place as soon as it takes place.
-Every video frame will be numbered and also take time, so that motion timing can also be recorded.
-Security codes will also be set up for activating and deactivating alarms.
+*This motion sensor project is designed to detect motion in real-time, capture and summarise those frames, and trigger an alarm when an unknown person is detected.
+The software system will continuously monitor the environment using a Raspi camera, sounding an alarm and recording images (frames) whenever motion is detected.
+Every video frame will be numbered and timestamped, allowing for precise tracking of motion events.
+Additionally, security codes will be implemented to enable or disable the alarm system, ensuring secure control of the system’s operation.*